kbartiquel/kbartiquel/README.md

 - 👋 Hi, My Name is Kimbert Bartiquel!
 - 👀 I’m interested in Flutter Development.
 - 🌱 I’m actually switcthing to Flutter from Android native, riding the advantages of cross platform development.
-- 📫 Contact me @bartiquelk@gmail.com
+- 📫 Contact me @bartiquelk@gmail.com I am open for work.

 <!---
 kbartiquel/kbartiquel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.